cloudmesh-community/hid-sp18-710/paper/paper.md

 ## NoSQL Types

-In Edlich et al. identify four classes of NoSQL systems as 'Core-NoSQL' systems.
+In Edlich et al. :o:MISSINGREF

+identify four classes of NoSQL systems as *Core-NoSQL* systems.
 NoSQL systems are primarily differentiated by data model and also on how the data is stored.
 They are Key-Value stores, Wide column stores, Graph databases and Document stores [@edmodel].

+:o: markdown error

 Key-Value Stores - Key is the unique identifier or label of an item whose data or
     its location is stored in the value.
 It is very basic non relational